-What Do Installation, Maintenance, and Repair Helper Do?
+What Does it Take to Be an Installation, Maintenance, and Repair Helper?

 Example of Installation, Maintenance, & Repair Helper Job Help installation, maintenance, and repair workers in maintenance, parts replacement, and repair of vehicles, industrial machinery, and electrical and electronic equipment.
 Perform duties such as furnishing tools, materials, and supplies to other workers; cleaning work area, machines, and tools; and holding materials or tools for other workers.

-List of Installation, Maintenance, & Repair Helper Job Duties
+Daily Life Of an Installation, Maintenance, & Repair Helper

 - Order new parts to maintain inventory.